6. The kitchen, an ideal battleground for saving energy

 4. Buying more efficient domestic appliances is a profitable investment and not an expense.

-5. When cleaning, short showers and a dishwasher are a great ally to reduce energy consumption at home.
+5. Regarding to cleaning, short showers and a dishwasher are a great ally when it comes to reducing energy consumption at home.

-6. Cooking a number of dishes at once or several servings helps to make energy consumption more efficient.
+6. Cooking several dishes at once or a number of servings helps to make energy consumption more efficient.

 7. Use low-consumption LED lights and make the most of natural daylight to light your house.